Alex Tracy: College

 He began his college ice hockey career during the 2022–23 season, where he appeared in ten games, prior to the holiday break, and split his time in net with Keenan Rancier.
 During his rookie year he posted a 6–3–0 record, with a 2.24 GAA and an .879 save percentage.
 During the 2023–24 season, in his sophomore year, he appeared in 30 games, with 28 starts, and posted a 13–10–4 record, with a 2.50 GAA and a .910 save percentage.

 During the 2024–25 season, in his junior year, he appeared in 38 games, and posted a 26–9–3 record, with a 1.42 GAA and a .946 save percentage.
 During November 2024, he posted a 5–1–2 record, with a 1.23 GAA and .955 save percentage, and one shutout.
 He led the nation in GAA and save percentage during the month and was subsequently named the Hockey Commissioners' Association's Co-National Goaltender of the Month.
 During conference pay, he appeared in 25 games and posted a 17–5–3 record, with a 1.43 GAA and a .947 save percentage.
 He led the league in GAA and save percentage.
 Following an outstanding season, he was named the CCHA Goaltender of the Year and CCHA Player of the Year.
 He was also named a finalist for the Mike Richter Award, and a top-ten finalist for the Hobey Baker Award.

+During the During the 2025–26 season, in his senior year, he appeared in 38 games, and posted a 21–10–7 record, with a 1.79 GAA and a .927 save percentage.
+During the championship game of the 2026 CCHA tournament against St. Thomas he stopped 29 of 30 shots to help Minnesota State win the CCHA tournament and was subsequently named CCHA tournament MVP.

+At the completion of his collegiate career, Tracy embarked on his professional career in signing a one-year AHL contract with the Henderson Silver Knights, affiliate to the Vegas Golden Knights on March 31, 2026.